-Swap the commercial herbicides that are toxic and expensive for a homemade herbicide that is a safer and healthier alternative.
-These are affordable and less toxic and you probably have them on hand.
+Swap the commercial herbicides that are toxic and expensive for a homemade herbicide like a vinegar weed killer, that is a safer and healthier alternative.
+These alternatives are affordable and less toxic and you probably have them on hand.

 If you’ve been following me for a while you probably know already that I have a very close relationship with vinegar.
 I think it’s truly magical and the great results I get in the kitchen or around the house are the living proof.
-This time around vinegar plays a big part as a homemade herbicide, together with another favorite: salt.
+This time around vinegar plays a big part as a vinegar weed killer, a powerful homemade herbicide, together with another favorite: salt.

 But vinegar won’t kill weeds for good so you’ll need to pair it with salt if your goal is to kill them in one go.
 Just make sure to never pour the salt mixture on soil, as the solution will make sure that nothing grows in that spot again.
 I normally use this combo for my cracks in pathways, driveways and walkways and use vinegar only around my berry bushes and trees, making sure not to spray on the plant or tree but only on weeds.